Rover supergraph commands

 You can use the

-supergraph compose command to compose a supergraph schema based on a provided subgraph configuration file:
+supergraph compose command to compose a supergraph schema based on a supergraph configuration file, like so:

 rover supergraph compose --config ./supergraph.yaml

-The YAML file must specify each subgraph's public-facing URL (
+In the above example, The YAML file specifies each subgraph's public-facing URL (

 routing_url), along with the path to its schema (